linzialessandro/Simplex-solver/README.md

 # Simplex Solver

 A simple Python implementation of the Simplex algorithm for solving Linear Programming problems.
-This solver is designed to handle maximization problems in standard form.

 ## Features